Captain martyred, soldier hurt in Mohmand IED blast

 The sources said Captain Zargham was martyred on the spot while Sepoy Rehman suffered injuries.
 He was immediately taken to a hospital in Ghallanai, the headquarters of Mohmand tribal district.

 It was after some gap that a terrorist attack took place in Mohmand.
-Like other tribal districts, Mohmand had become quite peaceful after a series of military offensives conducted against the militants.
-The militants had escaped across the border to Afghanistan and settled in border provinces such as Nangarhar, Kunar and Nuristan from where they stage attacks inside the tribal districts.
+Like other tribal districts, Mohmand had become quite peaceful after series of military offensives conducted against the militants.
+The militants had escaped across the border to Afghanistan and settled in border provinces such as Nangarhar, Kunar and Nuristan wherefrom they stage attacks inside the tribal districts.

+The security situation had improved in the tribal districts after Pakistan started fencing the border with Afghanistan and regularised movement of Afghans entering Pakistan.

 Security officials said the martyred and injured soldier were part of the Bomb Disposal Squad (BDS) and were on a mission to clear the route when an IED planted by unknown people by the roadside went off.